beac0n/velocity-manager/README.md

 # Velocity Manager

-A simple tool to manager the velocity of your team during a sprint.
+A simple tool to manage the velocity of your team during a sprint.

 ## Quick Start